Cars

 It's called... having your 'finger on the pulse'.

 And something else you always need to consider is... colours!
 What's popular and what's not.
 Remember when white used to be the 'kiss of death'!
-Not any more - indeed on SUV's in particular, white is the 'new black'!
+Not anymore - indeed on SUV's in particular, white is the 'new black'!

 1. Black